 DATA PROCESSING AGREEMENT

-This Data Processing Agreement (“DPA”) is by and between Yahoo and Vendor and shall take effect from the Effective Date and shall apply where, in the course of providing the Services under the Agreement (as defined below), Vendor Processes (as defined below) EU Data (as defined below) on behalf of Yahoo.
+This Data Processing Agreement (“DPA”) is by and between Yahoo and Vendor and shall, in consideration of the mutual obligations set out herein, take effect from the Effective Date and shall apply where, in the course of providing the Services under the Agreement (as defined below), Vendor Processes (as defined below) European Data (as defined below) on behalf of Yahoo.

-Vendor provides the Services to Yahoo pursuant to a Purchase Order (“PO”), Statement of Work (“SOW”), a Master Services Agreement (“MSA”), the Vendor Master Terms and Conditions (“VMTC”) or other agreement (collectively referred to as the “Agreement").
+- Vendor provides the Services to Yahoo pursuant to a Purchase Order (“PO”), Statement of Work (“SOW”), a Master Services Agreement (“MSA”), the Vendor Master Terms and Conditions available at https://legal.yahoo.com/us/en/yahoo/terms/vendor/mastertnc/index.html (“VMTC”) and/or such other terms as are agreed between the Vendor and Yahoo (the "Agreement").

-In providing the Services under the Agreement, Vendor may need to Process EU Data on behalf of Yahoo.
-Where Vendor Processes EU Data on Yahoo’s behalf, such Processing shall be subject to the Agreement, this DPA and the Network Security Terms (as defined below).
+- In providing the Services, Vendor may need to Process European Data on behalf of Yahoo.
+Such Processing shall be subject to the Agreement, this DPA and the Network Security Terms (as defined below).

-This DPA will only apply to the extent that EU Privacy Laws apply to the Processing of EU Data.
+- This DPA will only apply to the extent that European Privacy Laws apply to the Processing of European Data.

 It is agreed as follows:

 1. DEFINITIONS AND INTERPRETATION